 Attacking the KMD main chain is difficult to achieve, as it is not a normal PoW blockchain.
 Rather, this chain is designed to withstand attacks.
 The attacker would have to compromise many of the notary-node machines while simultaneously performing a 51% Attack against both the KMD main chain and the independent Smart Chain.

 While the KMD main chain provides a certain level of protection, this chain is not the ultimate goal.
-The KMD chain is merely a transfer point before moving the notarization data to the BTC main chain, as BTC is dramatically more secure.
-Therefore, while entrepreneurs, developers, and users await notarization to BTC, they should decide for themselves how much trust they wish to place in the system at this point of the process.
+The KMD chain is merely a transfer point before moving the notarization data to the LTC main chain, as LTC is dramatically more secure.
+Therefore, while entrepreneurs, developers, and users await notarization to LTC, they should decide for themselves how much trust they wish to place in the system at this point of the process.

 A frequent concern that many newcomers have here can be described as a fear that the notary nodes could potentially falsify information about a transaction on a Smart Chain.

 This concern sometimes mistakenly leads some observers to believe that notary nodes are a centralized group who are providing financial governance to the ecosystem.

 As stated before, all information that goes into a notarization is generated by the Smart Chain network and is publicly verified by all nodes on the network.
 This includes the notarization itself.

 Notary nodes' sole additional power is the ability to sign a transaction that records this notarization to the network.
 Either notary nodes perform this service, or they do not.
 There are no other options available to them.

 Any attempt by the notary nodes to falsify information in a notarization would be automatically rejected by all users of the Smart Chain network.